-I also recommend my video, ".
-Men may be tempted to think that this presentation isn't for them, but that wouldn't be true.
-These two topics fit together naturally because estrogen is a growth hormone produced in both the male and female body, although women obviously make it in greater quantities.
+I also recommend my video, Cancer Prevention & Women's Health.
+Please note that men may be tempted to think that this video isn't for them, but that is not true.
+These two topics (Cancer Prevention & Women's Health) fit together naturally because estrogen is a growth hormone produced in both the male and female body, although women obviously make it in greater quantities.
 Estrogen appears to play a role in the development of many cancers, including breast and prostate cancer.
 Both men and women today often have higher than normal levels of estrogen circulating through their system due to the typical Western diet of meat, eggs, dairy products, and processed foods.
 My video explains how this happens and how we can stop over-estrogenization and its harmful effects.
 In the video, I also outline some other lifestyle factors that can help us in our battle against cancer.

-Finally, I welcome you to explore this website and its sister site, the online community at Starch-Smart.com.
+Finally, I welcome you to explore this website and consider joining my online community at https://www.drcarney.com/club.
 Scientific research is constantly uncovering more information on how plants protect our health and how animal-based foods ultimately harm it.
 This site offers articles on many of the practical insights physicians and other researchers have gained from studying the effect of food on cancer cells and offers resources for switching to a life powered by plants.
-At Starch-Smart.com, we are constantly updating our library of scientific studies in order to provide public access to the wealth of information which supports a plant-based lifestyle.
-Please browse through both these sites to learn all you can about the healing power of a low-fat, whole-food plant-based diet, free from added oil.
+In our Helpful Sharing Community Discussion Forum, we are constantly updating our library of scientific studies in order to provide public access to the wealth of information which supports a plant-based lifestyle.
+Please browse through both these site sections to learn all you can about the healing power of a low-fat, whole-food plant-based diet, free from added oil.

 If you have been diagnosed with cancer, I hope that you have found this article to be an encouragement.
 As a physician, I have been in awe of the marvelous ability of the body to heal itself once we learn to take care of it properly.
 While cancer is a scary diagnosis, I have seen how eating whole plant foods can help to extend life and sometimes even help reverse the disease process.
 There is hope.
 If you like what you have read here, and you feel that a consultation with me would benefit you, I do offer health-style coaching by phone as an adjunct and support to the care you are receiving from your primary care physician and your oncologist.
 For more information on my health-style coaching service, please call my office 512-295-7877.